Robert Higgins' House

-In 1983, Duffy Memorial Methodist Church purchased the home and its lot, in hopes of building a parking lot.
-However, as demolition approached the wooden beams of the original log cabin structure were revealed.
-The historical society stepped in and Lt.
-Higgins' hand-hewn dwelling was saved.
+In 1983, Duffy Memorial Methodist Church purchased the property as a rectory and, later, decided to demolish the building to create space for much needed parking.
+However, as demolition began, the original log structure was revealed.
+The community, led by the Hardy County Historical Society, stepped in and the property that was Captain Higgins' hand-hewn dwelling was saved.